DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: Experiments

 \subsection{Experimental Setup}

-\stitle{Datasets.} We evaluate the performance of \model on two widely-recognized and challenging cross-domain Text-to-SQL benchmarks: \textbf{BIRD}~\cite{bird} and \textbf{Spider}~\cite{spider}.
+\stitle{Datasets.} \revB{We evaluate the performance of \model on three challenging Text-to-SQL benchmarks: \textbf{BIRD}~\cite{bird}, \textbf{Spider}~\cite{spider}, and the newly released \textbf{Spider 2.0}~\cite{spider2}}.
 BIRD is a large-scale benchmark designed to mirror complex, real-world scenarios.
 It contains 12,751 unique question-SQL pairs across 95 databases from over 37 professional domains.
 Its databases are notably large and feature messy data and intricate schemas, making it a difficult test for grounding and robustness.
 Spider is a foundational large-scale, cross-domain benchmark in the field.
-It consists of 10,181 questions and 5,693 unique, complex SQL queries across 200 databases covering 138 different domains.
-Following prior works~\cite{chase-sql, xiyan-sql, rsl-sql}, we use the development set of BIRD (BIRD-Dev) and the test set of Spider (Spider-Test) for our main evaluation.
+It consists of 10,181 questions and 5,693 unique, complex SQL queries across 200 databases covering 138 different domains. \revB{\textbf{Spider 2.0} represents a significant leap towards enterprise-grade challenges.
+Unlike its predecessor, it introduces complex schema and diverse dialects (e.g., BigQuery, Snowflake) to simulate real-world data warehousing environments.
+It is divided into two subsets: \textit{Lite} and \textit{Snow}.
+Following prior works~\cite{chase-sql, xiyan-sql, rsl-sql, reforce}, we use the development set of BIRD (BIRD-Dev), the test set of Spider (Spider-Test), and both the \textit{Snow} and \textit{Lite} subsets of Spider 2.0 for our main evaluation.}

-\stitle{Evaluation Metrics.} Following prior works~\cite{chase-sql, xiyan-sql, rsl-sql}, our primary evaluation metric is \textbf{Execution Accuracy (EX)}.
-A generated SQL query is considered correct if its execution result is equivalent to that of the ground-truth query after accounting for ordering.
-To measure the potential of our N-version Programming for SQL Generation module, we report the \textbf{Upper-bound EX}, which is the execution accuracy an oracle would achieve by always selecting the correct SQL from the generated candidates~\cite{chase-sql}.
+\stitle{Evaluation Metrics.} Following prior works~\cite{chase-sql, xiyan-sql, rsl-sql}, our primary evaluation metric is \textbf{Execution Accuracy (EX)}. \revB{For BIRD and Spider, a generated SQL is considered correct if its execution result is strictly equivalent to the ground truth.
+For Spider 2.0, we adhere to its official evaluation protocol~\cite{spider2}, which employs a relaxed comparison standard that permits redundant columns in the result set, acknowledging the practical needs of data warehousing environments.} To measure the potential of our N-version Programming for SQL Generation module, we report the \textbf{Upper-bound EX}, which is the execution accuracy an oracle would achieve by always selecting the correct SQL from the generated candidates~\cite{chase-sql}.
 For evaluating the Robust Schema Linking module, we use \textbf{Table/Column Recall}, the proportion of ground-truth tables and columns correctly identified.
 Finally, to assess practical efficiency, we measure \textbf{Token Cost}, corresponding to the number of tokens processed by LLMs.